ccorcos/elmish/README.md

   - Record and save flows to different corners of the app.
   - Generative testing by using the app.

-## Current Challenges

-These challenges are not roadblocks, but still need to be sorted out and implemented.

-- **Performance**
-  - There needs to be a convenient way to memoize the declare functions to minimize recomuputing the same UI components with the same state.
-  - Immutable.js to take care of any garbage trashing problems.
-- **Data Caching**
-  - There needs to be a way to hydrate a UI with cached data synchronously.
-  - Should caching be taken care of in the core logic or as part of a service?
-- **Sharing Code**
-  - Is there a standard webpack configuration for sharing code, UI components, and static assets?
-- **Static Declarations**
-  - GraphQL fragments do not need to be returned from `declare` but ought to be kept separate.

 [arch]: https://github.com/evancz/elm-architecture-tutorial